Neutrovertido/Carbonated-Default/README.md

 - Custom panorama based in the legendary pack.png!
 - And many more!

+*remove the "-" from assets/minecraft/textures/-colormap in the resourcepack folder

 ## 📦 [Download](https://github.com/Neutrovertido/Carbonated-Default/releases/latest):
 📣 **Note:** The resource pack itself has been in development for several years, taking many names and for many versions.
 However only those worthy of being released to the public are going to be featured.

 - [**Release 1.0**](https://github.com/Neutrovertido/Carbonated-Default/releases/tag/1.0): Features 1.8 and 1.16.2 versions
 - [**Release 2.0**](https://github.com/Neutrovertido/Carbonated-Default/releases/tag/2.0): Features 1.8 and 1.17 versions
+- [**Release 2.1**](https://github.com/Neutrovertido/Carbonated-Default/releases/tag/2.0): Features 1.17 and 1.18 versions (1.8 didn't require an update)

 ## 🔖 Credits:
 Many thanks to the direct and/or indirect contributors that made this pack possible.